 Vonage does not require paying for the Vonage Box, and with the World Plan, you get activation and shipping fees waived.
 The World Plan, unlike many of Vonage’s other plans, allows for an annual prepay.
 The annual cost is $269, times two is $538.

-Ooma’s service requires the purchase of an Ooma Telo, which hooks up to your existing phone, or optionally connects to their own HD2 handset.
+Ooma’s service requires the purchase of an Ooma Telo, which hooks up to your existing phone or optionally connects to their HD2 handset.
 The suggested retail price of the Telo is $150, and Premier service costs $100 per year, making service over two years cost $350.

 Both Vonage and Ooma have unlimited calls per month within the U.S. These packages offer many of the features that we have come to expect for free, including caller ID, online voicemail, simultaneously ringing another phone, and having two phone lines with only one number.

-Vonage World and Ooma Premier both have features available, either included or for an extra charge, that the other do not.
+Vonage World and Ooma Premier both have features available, either included or for an extra charge, that the others do not.

 Ooma Premier has fax service included, but Vonage customers have to pay $9.99/mo to send and receive faxes.
 Both Ooma Premier and Vonage World include the ability to have a second number with any local area code route to your phone, called a virtual number.
 Ooma Premier includes a second number for free, but Vonage customers have to pay $4.99 for the second number.
 Ooma Premier subscribers can have up to seven virtual numbers, but Vonage World subscribers can have unlimited virtual numbers, gives the option of international virtual numbers for $9.99, a feature that Ooma does not offer.
 Conversely, you can have a “personal number” with Ooma, and have a second number only ring one device—an HD2 handset or the Telo—instead of all of them, up to four devices.
 Vonage gives you the option of adding lines, but Vonage customers can have only two discrete devices ring.